 Normally 30 semester hours are required.
-Every student both in the literary track and in the teaching track who has attained a grade point average of at least 3.00, after completing 12 hours of graduate work, will take a Diagnostic Examination.
+Every student who has attained a grade point average of at least 3.00, after completing 12 hours of graduate work, will take a Diagnostic Examination.
 This examination will be reviewed by a faculty committee consisting of the candidate's advisor, the graduate program director, and another member of the graduate faculty or staff.

 ENG 505.
 Creative Writing.
 3 Hours

 Supervised practice in various literary forms.
 Both group discussions and individual conferences and critiques.
 Permission of chair required.

 ENG 507.
-Studies-Writing.
+Studies in Writing.
 1-6 Hours

 Special topics in composition, argumentation, technical writing, report writing, and the like.

 ENG 514.
-Medieval Literature.
+Medieval English Literature.
 3 Hours

-A - study of the dominant types in the literature of England from the beginning to 1500.
+A study of the dominant types in the literature of England from the beginning to 1500.

 ENG 538.
 Milton.
 3 Hours